jack-avery/rasbot/README.md

 # How to Use
 1. Download and install [Python version 3.10.0+](https://www.python.org/downloads/)
+> Some users have expressed issues if it is not added to the path variables.
+> You can open the installer again to modify your installation and add it to the path.
 2. Download the Source Code:
 > Using [git](https://git-scm.com/downloads): `git clone https://github.com/raspy-on-osu/rasbot` <br/>
 > Or, click on **Code** and **Download ZIP**.
 3. Run `setup.py` and follow the steps to set up your authentication.
 4. Run `run.py`.
 If you set up rasbot correctly, it will log some information and print something similar to:
 ```
 Joined #raspy_on_osu!
 (57511738)
 ```